jestfs/jestfs/README.md

-Then, the generated programs and detailed logs are stored in `logs/fuzz/recent` directory, and it consists of the following files:
+Then, the generated programs and detailed logs are stored in `logs/fuzz/recent` directory, and which consists of the following files:

 - `node-coverage.json` - the node coverage of generated programs in the specification.
 - `branch-coverage.json` - the branch coverage of generated programs in the specification.